Alcanivorax borkumensis

 Alcanivorax borkumensis is an alkane-degrading marine bacterium which naturally propagates and becomes predominant in crude-oil-containing seawater when nitrogen and phosphorus nutrients are supplemented.

 Description

 A. borkumensis is a rod-shaped bacterium without flagella that obtains its energy primarily from consuming alkanes (a type of hydrocarbon).
 It is aerobic, meaning it uses oxygen to gain energy, and it is halophilic, meaning it tends to live in environments that contain salt, such as salty ocean water.
 It is also Gram-negative, which essentially means it has a relatively thin cell wall.
 It is also nonmotile; however, other organisms that appear to be in the same genus are motile through flagella.

 Discovery

-The microorganism was discovered near the island of Borkum (hence the epithet borkumensis) by the Helmholtz Centre for Infection Research and the Technical University of Braunschweig and in 2006, them and the University of Bielefeld identified the Base sequence of the genome of the bacterium.
+The microorganism was discovered near the island of Borkum (hence the epithet borkumensis) by the Helmholtz Centre for Infection Research and the Technical University of Braunschweig and in 2006, them and Bielefeld University identified the Base sequence of the genome of the bacterium.